russtoku/conjurex/README.md

 experiments.
 - Make it easy for others to test drive these clients with Conjure.
 - Contribute to Conjure if things work out.
+- Have a different client implementation in parallel with the one in Conjure.

 ## About me